Layr-Labs/teal/crossChainExample/README.md

-# Teal Example
+# Teal Cross CHain Example

 This example will take you end to end through deploying a minimal AVS that uses BLS aggregation to verify operator signatures on a SIMPLE TASK.
+The AVS is deployed on the source chain and the verification is done on the destination.

 ## Step 0: Setup Environment